JuliaArrays/ShiftedArrays.jl/README.md

 ## Shifted Arrays

-A `ShiftedArray` is a lazy view of an Array, shifted on some or all of his first indexing dimension by some constant values.
+A `ShiftedArray` is a lazy view of an Array, shifted on some or all of his indexing dimensions by some constant values.

 ```julia
 julia> v = reshape(1:16, 4, 4)